 Best of all, developers can use any browser or operating system they like to inspect your designs — all for free, no Mac app required.
 Add them to your Workspace as Viewers and they can inspect any design, with no need for third-party plugins.
 And if you’re working with developers outside your Workspace?
-Simply invite them to your document and give them Inspect permissions.
+Simply invite them to your document and give them Viewer permissions.
 It’s all included at no extra cost.

 Copy attributes, Color Variables, and Shared Styles with just one click

 We know that during handoff, developers just want the information they need, right at their fingertips.
 That’s why the web app Inspector makes it simple to copy any attribute’s value to your clipboard — including color codes and text attributes.
 Just hover over any attribute and click on it.